tardate/LittleArduinoProjects/ESP8266/ESP12/DIYDevBoard/README.md

 However, it turns out that programming them on a breadboard can be a bit flakey - mainly due to power/connection issues.

-So I decided to try a quick build of a programming baord to see if performance was more reliable.
+So I decided to try a quick build of a programming board to see if performance was more reliable.

 The result - excellent.
 Very reliable programming.